-#BuyBlack: Fenty Skin & 15 More Black-Owned Skin Care Brands To $pend With Forever
+#BuyBlack: Fenty Skin & 15 More Black-Owned Skin Care Brands To $pend With

 15 Black-Owned Skin Care Brands To Know Besides Fenty Skin

-#BuyBlack: Fenty Skin & 15 More Black-Owned Skin Care Brands To $pend With Forever
+#BuyBlack: Fenty Skin & 15 More Black-Owned Skin Care Brands To $pend With

-Fenty Skin just launched and shook up the spaces where Black estheticians and skinfluencers dwell on social media.
-The launch is doing so well, products are already popping up on re-sell sites for up to $400!
+Fenty Skin has yet to launch and has already shook up the spaces where Black estheticians and skinfluencers dwell on social media.
+The roll-out for the brand is doing so well, products are already popping up on re-sell sites for up to $400!
 Go Rih-Rih.

-With the all hype behind the celebrity centered brand we’re reminded that togetherness is a beautiful thing, and being Black in an industry doesn’t have to mean they’re the “only ones.”
+With the all hype behind the celebrity centered brand, we’re reminded that togetherness is a beautiful thing.
+We’re sure Fenty’s July 31st launch will make history.

-There are dozens of Black-owned skincare brands that were born in kitchens and basements around the country of dedicated Black people so we’d like to shine a light on them.
+While we wait for Fenty, there are dozens of Black-owned skincare brands to support right NOW that were born in kitchens and basements around the country of dedicated Black people so we’d like to shine a light on them.

 View this post on Instagram